 Canada's healthcare system is lauded by many residents for offering "free" healthcare to all residents.
-Access is an important part to ensuring that all Canadians can reach out for help when needed, but the quality of care patients receive is an important to our well-being.
+Access is an important part to ensuring that all Canadians can reach out for help when needed, but the quality of care patients receive is important to our well-being.

 In 2013 to 2014, there were 2.9 million inpatient hospitalizations in Canada with a hospitalization rate of 7,596 per 100,000 people, according to the Canadian Institute for Health Information (CIHI).
 Patients stayed for an average of seven days.

-Hospital patients were most likely to be admitted for giving birth with patient staying at the hospital for 2.3 days.
+Hospital patients were most likely to be admitted for giving birth with patients staying at the hospital for 2.3 days.
 Other common reasons for hospitalizations include respiratory disease, heart attacks, heart failure or osteoarthritis of the knee.
 Patients coming in for these stays had average hospital stays ranging from 4.1 to 9.2 days.

 With many Canadians visiting hospitals to give birth, it's no surprise that the most common surgery performed was a Caesarean section, which led to hospital stays for 3.3 days.
 Other likely reasons for surgery included knee replacement surgery, fractures, coronary artery angioplasty and hip replacement surgery that had hospital stays of 4.3 to 9.3 days.